garhul/dash/README.md

+## *NOTE: this project is under irregular maintenance, it is not a finished product and as such it is subject to significant changes, this is just a test platform for random ideas*

 # About this project
 I started this project first as a simple way to control some wifi connected led lights (aurora)[https://github.com/garhul/aurora] via an MQTT interface, then it also started collecting information from (weather stations)[https://github.com/garhul/weather_stations], and as an experimental platform for some home automation ideas.

 ## Infrastructure
 Home Dashboard was originally intended to be run in an RPI with acess to an MQTT broker, though now it is running on a minipc server with an ssd.
-There's no database requirement and of server state is kept in simple json files.
+There's no database requirement and server state is kept in simple json files.

 The app is now meant to be run in a docker container, so it should be easy to set up as a service running in an RPI *Please keep in mind that if persistence is enabled then this may mean a lot of write/reads to the rpi sd card and thus resulting in a shorter lifespan*